Hardforks and Specs

 > **Unstable** — This spec is under active development.
 Its semantics may change before network activation.

-*See* [*Rex5 Network Upgrade*](https://docs.megaeth.com/spec/network-upgrades/rex5) *for the latest status.*
+*See* [*Rex5 Network Upgrade*](/spec/network-upgrades/rex5.md) *for full details.*